maxxk/programming-languages/presentations/04-Macros-Parsing.md

 # Homework assignments

 **Task 4.2b**** Implement reader macros for a subset of a context-free grammar as an interpreter from s-expressions to parser extension.
+It'll be easier to implement in some lanugage featuring `eval` command (like JavaScript, Python or LISP family)
 ```scheme
 (reader-macro <start-string> <stop-string> <grammar>)
 ; Example: